 The two most common types of mesothelioma are peritoneal mesothelioma (abdomen organs) and pleural mesothelioma (lung cancer), the most common type of mesothelioma.

 In the beginning stages of mesothelioma, there are only a few symptoms.
 When the cancer becomes more advanced, more symptoms are present.
 Some of the symptoms of mesothelioma include:

 - Loss of appetite

 Victims of asbestos exposure may be entitled to damages such as costs of medical bills and lost wages because many of the manufacturers of these asbestos containing products knew of asbestos dangers but failed to adequately warn purchasers, employers and their employees.
-In asbestos lawsuits or mesothelioma lawsuits, typical parties that may be responsible include leasing agents, landlords, asbestos manufacturers, employers, and asbestos installers.
-In some cases, punitive damages may be available to punish the defendants if they had advanced knowledge of the asbestos dangers but failed to protect or warn others of these dangers.
+In asbestos lawsuits or mesothelioma lawsuits, typical parties that may be responsible include leasing agents, landlords, asbestos manufacturers, employers and asbestos installers.
+In some cases, punitive damages may be awarded to punish the defendants if they had advanced knowledge of the asbestos dangers but failed to protect or warn others of these dangers.

 Mesothelioma can be a deadly disease, and it requires a skilled mesothelioma attorney to assist you in filing a potential claim.
 The Georgia laws governing mesothelioma lawsuits are very strict and must be carefully followed in order to bring a viable claim.
 If you or a loved one has been diagnosed with mesothelioma, you may want to contact our Georgia mesothelioma lawyers at Childers, Schlueter & Smith, LLC to see how we can help protect your legal rights.